Do you want to make comics, but feel overwhelmed by your own dreams?

 When do Classes Start and End?

-The price is $3375 per year for the required four classes.
+The price for this core curriculum is $3450 per year, $443.75 / month for 8 months (September-April.) or $1750 payable per semester.
 At present, our additional single semester classes are offered optionally at $350 each.

 We’re not!
 See above.